-Languages open the door to many exciting careers in fields such as government, business, law enforcement (including borders and customs), mass media, non-profit organizations, and much more.
+Languages are not only meant for teaching.
+They open the door to many exciting careers in fields such as government, business, law enforcement (including borders and customs), mass media, non-profit organizations, and much more.
 Some graduates are pursuing satisfying careers with airlines and international companies, with the IRS, as court interpreters, editors, and administrators, just to mention a few.
-Graduates with languages and literatures degrees are the top-paid liberal arts majors.

 Knowledge of a second language expands your mind and mental flexibility and enhances your job marketability.
 Many employers believe that a multilingual employee is worth two.
 Languages open opportunities to study and work abroad and make travel more interesting and meaningful.

 The department has a dedicated, enthusiastic and rigorous faculty who offer a variety of exciting courses in literature, linguistics, film, translation and cultural issues.
 We have several abroad programs in different countries as well as access to a multitude of programs through the SUNY system.